apache/airflow/docs/plugins.rst

 Exclude views from CSRF protection
 ----------------------------------

-We strongly suggest that you protect all your views with CSRF.
+We strongly suggest that you should protect all your views with CSRF.
 But if needed, you can exclude some views using a decorator.

 .. code-block:: python